 - How to Download Modules, Themes, and their Dependencies

 Need a new home for your new Drupal site?
-Check out InMotion’s Managed VPS servers for secure, performance-oriented hosting solutions.
+Check out InMotion’s Managed Drupal Hosting on VPS servers for secure, performance-oriented hosting solutions.

 What is Composer?

 Composer is not a package manager like YUM or APT utilities for Linux OS/Linux distributions.
 Instead, it provides a way for you to list the libraries that your installation requires and can manage them for you.
 Composer allows you to list what’s needed and then install or update these dependencies for your site so that it can function properly and securely.

 What Does Composer require to run?